School board hears early construction plans

 “If we can have the ability to remove all students from Wings Park and educate them somewhere else, if they can start construction in March or April and have the building as long as they need, potentially into fall or early winter ...
 It would potentially save us three to six months’ construction time,” he said.
 “It’s going to be closer to $100,000 per month cost savings if we can evacuate the building and not be in there during construction, so a total savings of $600,000 to $800,000 on the total project if we’re not in there.”

-As to educating students somewhere else, Ehn addressed research into evacuating students to Sacred Heart or Parkside.
+As to educating students offsite, Ehn addressed research into evacuating them to Sacred Heart or Parkside.

-With Parkside, grade levels could be split between an addition planned for the back of Wings Park and Parkside, which “would add months onto the project” and create transportation and meal complications
+With Parkside, grade levels could be split between an addition planned for the back of Wings Park and Parkside, which “would add months onto the project” and create transportation and meal complications, he said.

 “Pete (Perez with Boyd Jones) will be able to articulate that more at the next meeting as far as cost implication.
 Certainly something to consider as far as cost increasing.
 Parkside, we would be using every square foot of that building, but I think we could make it work.”